azabiong/vim-highlighter/README.md

 ### Navigation

-  It will be handy to use keyboard shortcuts to the following commands to easily navigate the search results.
+  It will be handy to use keyboard shortcuts for the following commands to easily navigate the search results.

   `Hi/next` and `Hi/previous` commands jump to the file.